 With the added need for increasing bus routes to reduce bus occupancy, providing substitutes, and making up for probable resignments, school districts are going to find it very difficult to get enough staff.
 Canada is further along in the fight against Covid-19 than the United States, and schools are thinking of reopening.
 In Ontario they are discussing impending bus driver shortages, and this is ominous for the U.S. school districts.

 The sad fact is that without enough bus drivers schools will not reopen safely, but some schools may still reopen.
-The U.S. should question whether it is worth the risk to open while schools drive our kids around in crowded buses.
+The U.S. should question whether it is worth the risk to open with kids riding in crowded buses.

 Read more on how Covid-19 is impacting schools with staff shortages, poor ventilation potentially causing super-spreader events, and social distancing difficulties.